 The entrance to the away end is in Ellersie Road, as there are no turnstiles behind this stand because it backs right onto the school grounds.
 There is normally quite a large police and steward presence, and you should expect to be thoroughly searched before you enter the away end, while they are also very slow operating the turnstiles, so you should arrive at least half an hour before kick off.

 The stadium is hemmed in by it's surroundings on all sides, which is the main reason why it hasn't been possible to develop Loftus Road and increase the capacity.
 For this reason it's very compact inside and the legroom is limited where seats have been bolted onto the former terracing, which would bother us if we ever sat down at away games.

-The Club have announced that they are planning to build a new 40,000 seater stadium at Old Oak in North West London, about two miles from Loftus Road.
-This would be part of a much larger scheme to regenerate the area, including new HS2 and Crossrail railway stations nearby, but the latest is that “the Club will need to overcome a number of hurdles if it is to ever come to fruition.”
+The Club had planning to build a new 40,000 seater stadium at Old Oak in North West London, as part of a much larger scheme to regenerate the area, including new HS2 and Crossrail railway stations.
+But there’s been no news on that idea recently and it may well have fallen through.

-If this does ever come to pass then hopefully we could hopefully we can look forward to bigger ticket allocations on future visits to QPR, but it doesn’t sound like it’s worth holding your breath.
+This scheme would have a more modest 30,000 capacity and if this does ever come to pass then hopefully we could hopefully we can look forward to bigger ticket allocations on future visits to QPR.
+But it doesn’t sound like it’s worth holding your breath.